LouisCharlesC/safe/README.md

 * Access object: locks the lockable object and gives access to the value object.
 * Locking behavior: the combination of the lockable object and the lock object define the locking behavior.
 In safe, there are two axes of locking behavior: lock_guard vs unique_lock, and shared vs exclusive access.
 To achieve shared locking, you need both a shared lockable (e.g. c++17's std::shared_mutex) and a shared lock (e.g. c++14's shared_unique_lock and boost's shared_lock_guard).
 The read-only Access class complements these by only providing const access to the value.
 ## Main features:
+### 1. Choose any lockable and lock classes that fit your needs!
+The Safe class is templated on the lockable object: use std::mutex, std::shared_mutex (c++17), or you own tubo lock-free mutex!

+The Access class is templated on the lock object: use std::lock_guard, boost::shared_lock_guard, or you own low-entropy double-turn lock!
-### 1. Store the value object/lockable object inside the Safe object, or refer to existing objects
+### 2. Store the value object/lockable object inside the Safe object, or refer to existing objects
 You can use any combination of reference and non-reference types for your Safe objects:
 ```c++
 safe::Safe<int, std::mutex>;